jremillard/osm-import-toolkit/README.md

 You have hopefully noticed that community feedback is central to the OSM importing process.
 In practice this means a bunch of people asking you to make changes to your output files!
-If your workflow is automated, changes can be incorporated quickly, with consistency and repeatability.
-If it takes 3 hours, and 1000 mouse clicks to produce your output files, it will be very difficult to openly accept community imput.
+If your work flow is automated, changes can be incorporated quickly, with consistency and repeatability.
+If it takes 3 hours, and 1000 mouse clicks to produce your output files, it will be very difficult to openly accept community input.

 OSM itself is always changing.
 If your process is automated, fresh OSM data can be imported just before the actual upload, minimizing